Conclusion: The Path Forward

 - How to simplify meeting overlapping regulations (Chapter 9)

-- How to conduct the inspection (Chapter 10)
+- How to conduct the Inspection (Chapter 10)

 - How to build the improvement roadmap (Chapter 11)

-We’ve covered a lot of ground.
+That’s a lot of ground.
 And now you have a complete view of how to start refreshing your IT policy library.

 But let’s be honest about what “doing it yourself” means in higher education.
 It means relying on staff who already have full-time jobs, competing priorities, and a project roadmap that slides quarter after quarter because there’s always a more urgent fire to fight.
 Whether you run a project internally or bring in outside help, the work doesn’t have to happen all at once.
 It does have to start.